schoero/eslint-plugin-readable-tailwind/docs/settings/settings.md

 <br />
 <br />

 The settings object can be used to globally configure shared options across all rules.
-Global will always be overridden by rule-specific options.
+Global options will always be overridden by rule-specific options.
 To set the settings object, add a `settings` key to the eslint config.

 <br />